Rubin Okotie

-Rubin Rafael Okotie ([ˈruːbɪn ʔoˈkoːti̯ə]; born 6 June 1987) is an Austrian professional footballer who plays as a forward.
-He is also a full Austrian international and represented the nation at the 2016 UEFA European Championship.
+Rubin Rafael Okotie ([ˈruːbɪn ʔoˈkoːti̯ə]; born 6 June 1987) is an Austrian former professional footballer who played as a forward.

 Having moved to Austria at the age of six, Okotie began his playing career with Austria Vienna.
 He made his professional debut in 2007 and went on to make over 50 appearances for the club before joining German side 1.
 FC Nürnberg.
 Okotie spent a season at Nürnberg, and another season on loan with Belgian side Sint-Truiden before returning to Austria to sign for Sturm Graz.
 A season-and-a-half later he returned to Austria Vienna where following which he had a loan stint with SønderjyskE in Denmark.
-In 2014 he signed for 1860 Munich where he scored 21 goals in 57 appearances before joining current employers, Beijing Enterprises.
+In 2014 he signed for 1860 Munich where he scored 21 goals in 57 appearances before joining Beijing Enterprises Group, where he spent a full season.
+In 2018, he joined his final club, Belgian outfit K Beerschot VA, before hanging up his boots.

+Okotie also represented the Austria national team at senior level and was part of Austria's squad at the 2016 UEFA European Championship.

 Early life and career

 Okotie was born in the Pakistani city of Karachi to an Austrian mother and Nigerian father.
 Soon after his birth, his family moved to Barcelona in Spain before immigrating to Vienna when he was four-years old.
 Okotie joined his first football club two years later before signing for the Rapid Vienna academy at the age of ten.
 Three years later, he left to join club rivals Austria Vienna, where he later made his professional debut.